GemmaAA1/etalia-open/README.md

 RabbitMQ and Celery.

 The steps below will get you up and running with a local development environment.
-Pre-requisites installs are:
+Pre-requisites installs are: pip, virtualenv, PostgreSQL, RabbitMQ
-* pip
-* virtualenv
-* PostgreSQL
-* RabbitMQ

-Once your virtual environment is created, activate it and:
+From your virtual environment:

 * Create a PostgreSQL database and update the database configuration in paperstream/config/settings/base.py with your username and database name